DJamesL/ionic-new-proj/READ_ME_MEMEM.txt

 -- can also use a routerLink(angular command)
 - add an ionic-back button
 -- add a defaultback page, in case that the child page is loaded at startup

+- add delete button
+- add deleterecipe method in RecipeService
+- add onclick method for button (onDeleteRecipe)
+- create method onDeleteRecipe
+-- added routing; when a recipe is deleted, the page will be auto route to home

+- add.import alert controller
+- configured alert controller, w/ meassage and stuffs